"Not he who has much is rich but he who gives much."

 TEA - Teacher Appreciation Night

-The Delta Chi Fraternity was founded in Ithica, New York, at Cornell University in 1890.
-Originally founded as a law fraternity, Delta Chi has changed much in the last 118 years.
+The Delta Chi Fraternity was founded in 1890 at Cornell University in Ithaca, New York.
+Originally founded as a law fraternity, Delta Chi has changed much in the last 129 years.
 Now a general fraternity, accepting young men from all disciplines and degrees, Delta Chi has grown to over 125 chapters with over 100,000 initiated men throughout North America.
 We still maintain the original principles of respect and observance of the law.
 The four core values of our fraternity are character, friendship, justice, and education.
 The pillars upon which the organization is based, these values were paramount to our founding fathers and ring just as true today as they did back in 1890.

 The Alberta Chapter of Delta Chi was founded at the University of Alberta in 1995, by 15 young men interested in academics and campus involvement.
 TEA Night was established in 1998, the year after our official chartering, and has since become one of our most notable campus events.
 The active chapter today prides itself on the continuation of this excellent tradition.
-We truly believe in quality Undergraduate experiences for every student; that each student should be allowed the chance to develop to his or her full potential.
+We truly believe in quality undergraduate experiences for every student; that each student should be allowed the chance to develop to their full potential.

 For the nomination of this award, an active member of our fraternity may nominate a professor that has demonstrated exceptional effort to the instruction of his or her students.
-Exceptional effort includes things such as being available for out of class instruction, enthusiasm in teaching, adding humor and personality into their instruction, and going above and beyond the university mandate for instruction.
+Exceptional effort includes things such as being available for out of class instruction, enthusiasm in teaching, adding humour and personality into their lessons, and going above and beyond the university mandate for instruction.